shavitbit/ant-simulation/README.md

 - Adjustable parameters via sliders in the GUI.
 - CLI mode for running simulations without visual effects.
 - Send simulation results to a web server.
-- Webpage with statistics result inclusing bar charts, API, and a Swagger page (/home, /swagger)
+- Webpage with statistics result including bar charts, API, and a Swagger page (/home, /swagger)

 ## Requirements